truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Response Fields:** Returns an object with:

 * **`messages`** (list of message objects): The messages generated by the agent in response.
-Typically, this will include the assistant’s reply as an **Assistant Message** object.
-If the agent’s reasoning or tool use is exposed, the list may also include **Reasoning** or **Tool** message objects.
-By default, you will usually see one assistant message here containing the agent’s answer.
+Typically, this will include the assistant's reply as an **Assistant Message** object.
+If the agent's reasoning or tool use is exposed, the list may also include **Reasoning** or **Tool** message objects.
+By default, you will usually see one assistant message here containing the agent's answer.
 (The message object structure is the same as described under **List Messages** above – e.g., an assistant message with `id, content, etc.` and possibly `tool_calls` if the agent used tools).
 * **`usage`** (object): Usage statistics for this interaction.
 This may include token counts (prompt tokens, completion tokens, total tokens) and other information about the cost of the operation.
 Fields might be:

   * `prompt_tokens`, `completion_tokens`, `total_tokens` – indicating how many tokens were in the input and output.
   * Other metrics like `model` used, processing time, etc., depending on implementation.

-This synchronous endpoint processes the conversation turn and gives you the agent’s reply immediately (suitable for real-time chat).
+This synchronous endpoint processes the conversation turn and gives you the agent's reply immediately (suitable for real-time chat).

 ### PATCH `/v1/agents/{agent_id}/messages/{message_id}` – Modify Message